 Preparation for the Youth Leadership Program begins in November when applications are received and from all County high schools.
 Applicants are chosen from each of the 25 high schools by a selection committee of Fairfax County Public School teachers and County government personnel.
 Criteria include standard measurements of high school success and an interest in government issues.

 Following each session students must complete a work assignment.
 For example, following the first session, students are asked to meet with the member of the governing Board of Supervisors representing their County district.
 Students compose questions that reflect their districts concerns and interview their Supervisor.
-Information garnered through these meetings is often shared by the students in internet chat rooms as well as discussed at monthly sessions.
+Information garnered through these meetings is shared by the students at monthly sessions.

 In addition to participation in the monthly sessions, each student is required to complete a three-week paid internship in a Fairfax County agency.
 The goal of the internship is to expose students to the inner workings of County government and to experience the policy-making process on a daily basis.
-Students are placed in a variety of sites throughout the county including the County Executive’s Office, the Circuit Court, Department of Information Technology, County Attorney, Department of Family Services, Fire and Rescue, Health Department, Housing and Community Development, Recreation Services, Park Authority, Public Affairs, Office of the Sheriff, Department of Transportation, Consumer Protection, Human Resources, and the Wastewater Treatment Facility.
+Students are placed in a variety of sites throughout the county such as the Department of Information Technology, County Attorney, Fire and Rescue, Health Department, Recreation Services, Park Authority, Office of the Sheriff, Consumer Protection, Human Resources, and the Wastewater Treatment Facility.